Pittvandewitt/viper4android-2.7-strings/README.md

 # Small guide
 - Strings that don't need translation can be removed
 - If a string contains a character combination starting with % e.g. %s or %4$s, it places a word there programmatically, so leave it in that string
+- Create a pull request with values-[your country code]/strings.xml